-Level Undergradua te Year / Semester 4 th Year / 7 th or 8 th Semester Teacher's Name Eftychios Christoforou ECTS 6 Lectures / week 3+1 hours Laboratories / week 4 hours total Course Purpose and Objectives emphasis bei systems, the mathematical of the course is to ng on robotic manipu eir applications a analysis, design, an to practical enginee Ilators.
-Exami nd the met d control.
-Dev ine the various type thodologies used /elop relevant prob es of robotic for their Learning Outcomes Identify and classify robotic systems, use the relevant terminology and cite their applications.
+Level Undergraduate Year / Semester 4 th Year / 7 th o or 8th Semester Teacher's Name Eftychios Chr istoforou ECTS 6 Lectures / week 3+1 hours Laboratories / week 4 hours total Course Purpose and Objectives The purpose of the course is to provide an introduction to robotics with the emphasis being on robotic manipulators.
+Examine the various types of robotic systems, their applications and the methodologies used for their mathematical analysis, design, and control.
+Develop relevant problem-solving skills applied to practical engineering problems Learning Outcomes Identify and classify robotic systems, use the relevant terminology and cite their applications.
 Understand the kinematics of robotic manipulators and be able to apply the mathematical methodologies used for kinematic and workspace analysis.
 Understand the dynamics of robotic systems and how the relevant equations of motion are formulated.
 Apply common motion control methodologies as used in robotics.
 Identify sensors and actuators used in robotic systems, understand their principles of operation and characteristics, and be able to select them.
 Design motion trajectories for robotic manipulation tasks.
-Interpret the specifications of a robotic system and evaluate it based on the needs of a specific application.
-Prerequisites MME 327 Requ ired None Course Content The course introduces the students to the field of robotics with emphasis on robotic manipulators.
+Interpret the specifications of a robotic system and evaluate it based on the page of a page is a select.
+Prerequisites MME 327 Rec uired None Course Content The course introduces the students to the field of robotics with emphasis on robotic manipulators.
 Applications, theoretical analysis, design, and control issues are considered.
-Topics covered: (a) History, types of robotic systems and applications, (b) Terminology, main parts, kinematic chain, end-effectors, (c) Coordinate transformations, rotation matrices, and homogeneous transformations, (d) Forward kinematics analysis, Denavit-Hartenberg procedure, inverse manipulator kinematics, (e) Velocity kinematics, Jacobian matrix, inverse velocity kinematics, singular configurations, (f) Dynamics modeling, the method of Newton-Euler and the method of Lagrange, equations of motion, (g) Feedback control schemes, trajectory planning, (h) Sensors and actuators used in robotics, (i) Specifications of industrial robotic systems and safety measures.
-Exercises nning and programn application simulation • ks Teaching Methodology Laboratory During the syllabus, w mester the stu ourse content,
+Topics covered: (a) History, types of robotic systems and applications, (b) Terminology, main parts, kinematic chain, end-effectors, (c) Coordinate transformations, rotation matrices, and homogeneous transformations, (d) Forward kinematics analysis, Denavit-Hartenberg procedure, inverse manipulator kinematics, (e) Velocity kinematics, Jacobian matrix, inverse velocity kinematics, singular configurations, (f) Dynamics modeling, the method of Newton-Euler and the method of Lagrange, equations of motion, (g) Feedback control schemes, trajectory planning, (h) Sensors and actuators used in robotics, (i) Specifications of industrial robotic Laboratory Exercises Motion planning and programming of basic pick-and-place tasks Industrial application simulation using a belt conveyor Teaching Methodology 2 weekly le 1 weekly to Weekly ho Laboratory During the syllabus, woutcomes, ectures utorial mework problems / demonstration/ex first week of the so which includes the o assessment and c ercise emester the stu ourse content ffice hours. udents receive the , bibliography, lear course ning

 Bibliography Craig, J., Introduction to Robotics: Mechanics and Control.
 Prentice Hall Sciavicco, L. and B. Siciliano, Modeling and Control of Robot Manipulators.
 Springer.

-• Spong, M.W. and M. Vidyasagar, Robot Dynamics and Control.
+Spong, M.W. and M. Vidyasagar, Robot Dynamics and Control.
 Wiley.

-Laboratory 10%

-Assessment Midterm exam 40%

-Final exam (comprehensive) 50%
+Assessment LaboratoryMidterm examFinal exam (comprehensive) 10% 40% 50% Language Greek

-Language Greek